Beyond the Edge of Stability via Two-step Gradient Updates

 Consider a two-layer matrix factorization problem, parameterized by learnable weights $\mathbf{X}\in\R^{m\times p}$, $\mathbf{Y}\in\R^{p\times q}$, and the target matrix is $\mathbf{C}\in\R^{m\times q}$.
 The loss $L$ is defined as

 Obviously $\{\mathbf{X},\mathbf{Y}:\mathbf{X}\mathbf{Y}=\mathbf{C}\}$ forms a minimum manifold.
-Focusing on this manifold, our targets are: 1) to prove our condition for stable oscillation on 1D functions holds at the minimum of $L$ for any setting of dimensions, and 2) to prove a convergence result with initialization close to a minimum beyond the edge of stability for the symmetric case $\mathbf{Y}=\mathbf{X}^\top$.
+Focusing on this manifold, our targets are: 1) to prove our condition for stable oscillation on 1D functions holds at the minimum of $L$ for any setting of dimensions, and 2) to provide an observation of walking towards flattest minima with theoretical intuition.